-Singletary began his career in Chicago, Illinois, where he pursued vocal lessons while graduating from Northwestern University with a Bachelor of Science degree in Communications.
+Singletary began his career in Chicago, where he pursued vocal lessons while graduating from Northwestern University with a Bachelor of Science degree in Communications.
 Later, he moved to Hollywood and studied audio engineering and jazz improvisation at Musician's Institute.
-He currently resides in Sherman Oaks, CA, where he operates a Pro Tools-equipped recording studio that has resulted in state-of-the-art production and low overhead.
+He currently resides in Sherman Oaks, Calif., where he operates a Pro Tools-equipped recording studio that has resulted in state-of-the-art production.